chuchunf/leetcode-scala-3/src/main/scala/queue/queue.md

 * The end of the sequence at which elements are added is called the tail,
 * The end at which elements are removed is called the head.

+Application and tips
+* when the order of element enter/exit is significant => Dota2 Senate
+* store index not actual value
+* if one queue is not enough, use multiple queues
+* reverse the order of queue if there are reverse dependencies

 Theoretically, one characteristic of a queue is that it does not have a specific capacity, A bounded queue is a queue limited to a fixed number of items.